wso2-extensions/identity-tools-cli/docs/interactive-mode.md

 //get list of applications
 iamctl application list
 ```
-You cat set server domain and get the list of applications at the same time.
+You can set the server domain and get the list of applications at the same time.
 example:-
 ```
 //get list of applications
 iamctl application list -s=https://localhost:9443 -u=admin -p=*****
 ```

-#### Create service providers by entering inputs in an interactive way.
+#### Create service providers by entering inputs in an interactive way
 **Add application and get list of applications**

 ```
 iamctl application
 ```
-It gives following output after entering the server domain.
+It gives the following output after entering the server domain.
 ```
 $ iamctl application
 ?
 Select the option to move on:  [Use arrows to move, type to filter]